Back to Career Hacks

 There is a persistent myth that working in AI means writing code.
 If you can't train a model or ship a feature, the thinking goes, there's no seat for you at the table.

 Of all open roles, 53.5% are Engineering, Product, or Research positions.
-That's the majority, yes — but it means 46.5% of all AI startup jobs are non-engineering roles.
+That's the majority, but it means 46.5% of all AI startup jobs are non-engineering roles.
+Nearly half the industry.

-The single largest non-engineering category?
-Go-to-Market (GTM) and Customer Success, which accounts for 22.2% of all open positions — 6,479 roles.
+The single largest non-engineering category is Go-to-Market (GTM) and Customer Success, which accounts for 22.2% of all open positions, or 6,479 roles.

-To put that in perspective: there are 1,620 open Account Executive positions across our dataset.
-That's more than 3x the number of ML Engineer roles (516).
+To put that in perspective, there are 1,620 open Account Executive positions across our dataset.
+That's more than three times the number of ML Engineer roles (516).
 If you're a strong salesperson who understands technology, the AI industry needs you more than it needs another machine learning specialist right now.

-One of the most striking patterns in the data is how GTM hiring changes by funding stage.
+One of the clearer patterns in the data is how GTM hiring changes by funding stage.

-This pattern holds across industries and geographies.
-Series A is when the go-to-market machine gets built, and the hiring data proves it.
+The pattern holds across industries and geographies.
+Series A is when the go-to-market machine gets built, and the hiring data shows it.

-The split between engineering and GTM varies wildly depending on the company's business model:
+The split between engineering and GTM varies widely depending on a company's business model.

 CompanyTotal RolesGTM %Engineering %Business Model